TheWidlarzGroup/react-native-video/docs/pages/other/debug.md

 ## Check you can access to remote file

-Ensure you can download to manifest / content file with a browser for exemple
+Ensure you can download to manifest / content file with a browser for example

 ## Check another player can read the content